Ashkanfld/Machine_Learning/README.md

 3) Determine a file path for the total cost in the " reportTotalCost " function.

-4) Determine a file path for the final coefficients in multi-linear regression in the " reportTheta " function.
+4) Determine a file path for the final coefficients in multiple linear regression in the " reportTheta " function.

 5) Determine a file path for the sample data to predict its result and also a file path for reporting the result in the " findAnswer " function.